 CFP and FWL are related licensees of the Commonwealth Bank of Australia (CBA or CommBank), and CommInsure was a wholly owned subsidiary of CBA.

-CommInsure’s insurance policies provided cover for one or more of the following: Life, Terminal Illness, Total and Permanent Disability (TPD), Trauma, Income Protection and/or Business Overheads, and included the Total Care Plan, Income Care, Income Care Plus and Income Care Platinum Essential policies.
+CommInsure’s insurance policies provided cover for one or more of the following: Life, Terminal Illness, Total and Permanent Disability (TPD), Trauma, Income Protection and/or Business Overheads, and included the Total Care Plan, Total Care Plan Super, SMSF Plan, Income Care, Income Care Plus, Income Care Platinum and Essential Cover policies.

 Am I a group member in the CommInsure Class Action?

-You are a group member in this class action if:
+You are a group member in this class action if between 21 August 2014 and 21 August 2020:

 AND